 - Don't overcrowd basket: If there's some potatoes overlapping, that's okay, just make sure to vigorously shake the basket halfway through.
 If doubling the recipe, bake in two batches.

-- Sauce (optional): These potatoes are delicious served with a creamy sauce, such as Easy Dijon Aioli or 2 Ingredient Chipotle Mayo.
+- Sauce (optional): These potatoes are delicious served with a creamy sauce, such as Easy Dijon Aioli, 2 Ingredient Chipotle Mayo, or Sriracha Aioli.
 Or, serve with ketchup and/or hot sauce.

-- Vegetable variation: You can add up to 1.5 cups of diced onion and/or bell pepper, but be aware they introduce moisture, so the potatoes won't be as crisp (but still delicious!).
+- Vegetable variation: You can add up to 1.5 cups of diced onion and/or bell pepper, but be aware they introduce moisture, so the potatoes won't be as crisp.
 If adding vegetables, let the potatoes bake in the air fryer alone for 10 minutes.
-Toss the diced vegetables with a bit of oil (about 1 teaspoon), then add them to the basket, shake to mix, then and air fry for another 10 to 15 minutes until the potatoes are cooked through and golden brown.
+Toss the diced vegetables with a bit of oil (about 1 teaspoon), add them to the basket, shake to mix, then air fry for another 10 to 15 minutes until the potatoes are cooked through and golden brown.

 Betty says